hyugogirubato/KeyDive/README.md

 > [!WARNING]
 > Usage of the module is now deprecated because the deactivation of the library was natively added.

 Some manufacturers (e.g., Xiaomi) allow the use of L1 keyboxes even after unlocking the bootloader.
-In such cases, it's necessary to install a Magisk module called [liboemcrypto-disabler](https://github.com/hyugogirubato/KeyDive/blob/main/docs/PACKAGE.md#liboemcrypto-disabler) to temporarily disable L1, thereby facilitating L3 key extraction.
+In such cases, it's necessary to install a Magisk module called [liboemcrypto-disabler](https://github.com/hyugogirubato/KeyDive/blob/main/docs/PACKAGE.md#liboemcrypto-disabler)to temporarily disable L1, thereby facilitating L3 key extraction.

 ## Disclaimer